Last revision: August 24, 2025 10:03:pm est

 You will taste victory once again.
 And it will be thrilling.

-Instead of dying, instead of breaking, instead of being consumed by terror, you are simply there—experiencing it.
-The rush, the weightlessness, the speed—it isn’t suffering.
-It’s exhilarating.
-It’s freedom.
+Instead of dying, instead of breaking, instead of being consumed by terror, you are simply there, experiencing life.
+The rush, the weightlessness, the speed, it isn't suffering.
+It's exhilarating.
+It's freedom.
 You throw your hands in the air, not because you have to, but because you can.
-And in that moment, you understand: Satan never had power.
-You were the one holding the leash the entire time.
+And in that moment, you understand, Satan never had the power, you were the one holding the leash the entire time.

 Action Items: Confronting and Overcoming Your Irrational Fears